Uberspace/lab/source/guide_classicpress.rst

    with a click.
 5. Next step: Set your blog and admin user:

-   1. Enter the title you have chose for your blog (you have chose one, haven't you?)
+   1. Enter the title you have chosen for your blog (you have chosen one, haven't you?)
    2. Choose a username for your user
    3. Choose a secure password (and store it in your password manager!)